The Best Coffee Shops in London

 Dark Arts Coffee: Homerton

-Dark Arts Coffee is not easy to find, nestled in a rail arch between Homerton and Clapton.
-With its offbeat atmosphere and impeccable brews, this hidden gem is the perfect coffee shop for the days you’re aching for something a little different.
+Dark Arts Coffee is not easy to find thanks to its location in a rail arch between Homerton and Clapton.
+This simply adds to its air of mystique.
+With an offbeat atmosphere and impeccable brews, this hidden gem is the perfect coffee shop for the days you’re aching for something a little different.

 This quirky London coffee shop is adorned with memorabilia from bygone days, from vintage posters to biker paraphernalia.
 The cafe’s team, led by Kiwi Bradley Morrison, boasts a quality coffee roasting background, guaranteeing that signature golden coffee crema.
 Dark Arts coffee beans are available for sale at their online store.